“With all due respect to my surgeon, in a perfect world he would be out of a job.”

 What I couldn't figure out was where all the liquid (it was all just clear liquid) had come from since I'd only had the one cup of water to drink since the night before, but Les said they had likely given me liquids in the IV.
 He also said that the vomiting might be my body's way of getting the poisons out.
 I remembered the little boy's parents saying he was afraid of the vomiting afterwards because he'd had a lot in a previous surgery, and wondered how he was doing.

-We hadn't planned for my feeling sick to my stomach, so we had no ginger ale in the house.
+No idea why, but we hadn't planned for my feeling sick to my stomach after the surgery, so we had no ginger ale in the house.
 Les called our oldest son, who lives nearby, and he brought over a couple of bottles.
 Sipping the ginger ale definitely helped my stomach settle down.

 After that, I went to sleep.